 Feedback through video exchange

 JamPlay – Top quality bass lessons, exceptionally high standard of instructors, interactive tabs and notation software, slow motion video playback.
-Different paid membership options tailored towards all skill levels of bass players.
+Paid membership options tailored towards all skill levels of bass players.
 JamPlay also offer a full money back guarantee if you are not satisfied with their lessons.

 There are so many styles of playing on a bass guitar, so many techniques and tricks.
 Being a bassist is really a lifelong journey of discovery.
 It’s quite amazing what can be produced from four strings.

-7 Best Online Bass Lessons – My Reviews
+7 Best Online Bass Lessons – My Top Picks

 1. JamPlay – $19.95/mo